canonical/kafka-k8s-operator/docs/how-to/kafka-connect.md

 The Kafka Connect charm delivers automated operations management from day 0 to day 2 on *Kafka Connect*, which hugely simplifies the deployment and administrative tasks on Kafka Connect clusters.

-This operator can be found on [Charmhub](https://charmhub.io/kafka-connect) and it comes with production-ready features such as automated and manual plugin management, replication and scalability, authentication, TLS support, and seamless integration with Charmed Apache Kafka set of operators.
+This operator can be found on [Charmhub](https://charmhub.io/kafka-connect) and it comes with production-ready features such as automated and manual plugin management, replication and scalability, authentication, TLS support, and seamless integration with Charmed Apache Kafka K8s set of operators.

-This How-to guide covers deploying Kafka Connect, integrating it with Charmed Apache Kafka, and running a connector—either manually or using an integrator charm.
+This How-to guide covers deploying Kafka Connect, integrating it with Charmed Apache Kafka K8s, and running a connector—either manually or using an integrator charm.

 ## Prerequisites

-For this guide, we will need an active Charmed Apache Kafka application.
-Follow the [How to deploy Charmed Apache Kafka](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.
+For this guide, we will need an active Charmed Apache Kafka K8s application.
+Follow the [How to deploy Charmed Apache Kafka K8s](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.

 ## Deploy and set up

-To deploy [Kafka Connect charm](https://charmhub.io/kafka-connect) and integrate it with Charmed Apache Kafka, use the following commands:
+To deploy [Kafka Connect charm](https://charmhub.io/kafka-connect) and integrate it with Charmed Apache Kafka K8s, use the following commands:

 ```bash
 juju deploy kafka-connect --channel edge